InsertKoinIO/koin/docs/reference/koin-android/scope.md

 :::note
-If you _really_ need to leak a dependency from outside a ViewModel scope, you can use "injected parameters" to pass some objects to your ViewModel.
+If you _really_ need to bridge a dependency from outside a ViewModel scope, you can use "injected parameters" to pass some objects to your ViewModel.
 :::

 `ScopeViewModel` is a new class to help work on ViewModel scope.
 This handle ViewModel's scope creation, and provide `scope` property to allow inject with `by scope.inject()`: